ameisner/lsst_decam_recipe/README.md

 ### Appendix G: DECam VR data

 In order to calibrate DECam VR data with `processCcd.py`, one needs to specify which filter to use from within the reference catalog.
-This can be accomplished by creating a custom configuration Python file as follows:
+This can be accomplished by creating a custom configuration Python file with VR added to the following dictionaries:

 ```
 config.charImage.refObjLoader.filterMap={'u': 'g', 'Y': 'y', 'VR': 'r'}